lfsalasg/hashgrid/README.md

 # Hashgrid

-The hashgrid library is an implementation of the hash grid data structure written in rust.
+The hashgrid library is an implementation of the hash grid data structure written in pure rust.
 It provides a N-dimensional, agnostic grid abstraction to store and manipulate data in contiguous uniform cells.
 Some features of this crate include:

 - N-Dimensional: You can represent any space by simply defining the dimensionality.
-It becomes specially useful if the implementation requires grids in 2 and 3 dimensional spaces at the same time or if you are doing some high dimensional calculations (k-neighbours for example)
+It becomes specially useful if the implementation requires grids in 2 and 3 dimensional spaces at the same time or if you are doing some high dimensional calculations (k-neighbors for example)

 - Agnostic: Store any type of data that implements the `Clone` and `Cardinality` traits.

 - Memory safe: Run cocurrent code without fear using the `IsoHashGrid` struct and the `MultiThreaded` trait.

-- Periodic images: Specially useful for physics, the current implementation allows to create periodic images of the grid, tailored at the cell level.
+- Periodic images: Specially useful for physics, the current implementation allows to create periodic images of the grid and move/locate element through the periodic image in a very simple and convenient manner.

 # Use Hashgrid